ezargaruna/suticore/docs/01_FRAMEWORK/DECISION_MEMO_TEMPLATE.md

-# decision_memo
+---
+title: decision memo ∴ thinking container
+version: 2026.x
+mode: synaura · syntaxium
+status: active canon
+license: mit
+---

+# decision memo ∴ thinking container

+sovereign thinking container.
+structure for slowing decisions ⧖
+noise reduction before action ∅

+thought is held
+not accelerated ∴

+---

-## purpose
+## 0. purpose ⟁

-- slow down decisions
+slow decision speed ⧖
-- reduce noise
+reduce cognitive noise ∅
-- ensure one clear step
+ensure one clear step 〄

-this is a thinking container.
+this is container
+for thought ∴
 not a plan.

+clarity precedes
+movement ⧖

 ---

-## ∴ node
+## 1. ∴ node

-- name the core decision
+name core decision.

-- one sentence only
+one sentence only.
-- no context yet
+no context allowed ∅

+pure decision kernel
+without narrative ⟁

 ---

-## ⧖ context
+## 2. ⧖ context

-- 3 facts max
-- no interpretations
+maximum three facts.

-- no emotions
+no interpretation ∅
+no emotion labeling ∅

-fact ≠ assumption
+fact ≠ assumption ⟁

+unknowns remain
+unfilled ∴

 ---

-## ⧖ friction check
+## 3. ⧖ friction check

+scan for:

-- internal resistance?
+internal resistance.
-- external pressure?
+external pressure.
-- time distortion?
+time distortion.

-if pressure detected:
+if pressure detected ∴
 ⧖ pause
-do not proceed
+do not proceed ∅

+return to silence
+until stabilization ↺

 ---

-## ∴ criteria
+## 4. ∴ criterion

-- what makes this decision good?
+define what makes
+decision valid.

-- one criterion only
+one criterion only.
-- observable
+must be observable 〄

+non-observable =
+invalid criterion ∅

 ---

-## ⟁ step
+## 5. ⟁ step

-- one concrete action
+one concrete action.

-- ≤10 minutes
+duration ≤ 10 minutes.
-- possible today
+possible today ∴
-- reversible
+reversible ↺

-no preparation steps.
+no preparation chains ∅
-no chains.
+no dependencies ∅

+step exists
+in physical reality 〄

 ---

-## ➤ options (only if needed)
+## 6. ➤ options

 ➤ option a
 ➤ option b
 ➤ option c

-no ranking
+no ranking ∅
-no recommendation
+no recommendation ∅

+choice remains
+with user ⟁

 ---

-## 〄 closure
+## 7. 〄 closure

-- decision fixed
+decision fixed.

-- next review date (if needed)
+next review date
+only if required ⧖

-- no expansion
+no expansion ∅
+no narrative continuation ∅

+closure stabilizes
+attention field ∴

 ---

-## validation
+## 8. validation ↺

+check sequence:

-- one node?
+one node?
-- one step?
+one step?
-- no pressure?
+no pressure?
-- canon respected?
+canon respected?

-if any fail:
+if any fail ∴
-↺ rebuild
+↺ rebuild structure
-or ∅ silence
+or ∅ silence.

+silence equals
+valid outcome ⟁

 ---

-## status
+## status ∴

-- public template
+public template
-- active canon
-- version: 2026.2
+version ∴ 2026.x
+vessel ∴ bogota node
+architect ∴ ezar garuna (as a function)

+thinking stabilized ⧖
+container closed 〄

+end of decision memo